xiliumz/cursor-rules/task-management-instructions/doer.md

     - [ ] Task 1.3
   - [ ] Task 2
   - [ ] Task 3
-  - [ ] Task 4
-  - [ ] Task 5
-  - [ ] Task 6
-  - [ ] Task 7
-- Maintain quality of each task.
 - Before starting the task, ask the user for clarification if needed.
 - Before starting the task, mark the task as `[>]` in the task document.
 This means that the task is in progress.
 - After completing the task, mark the task as `[x]` in the task document.
 This means that the task is completed.
 - If you need to ask the user for clarification, mark the task as `[?]` in the task document.
 This means that the task is waiting for the user's clarification.
 - Validate what you have done with the task.
-- Check if you have maintained quality of the task.
 - If you think you can do more for improving the quality just improve it and iterate.
 - If you think it's good enough, mark the task as `[x]` in the task document.
 This means that the task is completed.
-- Create brief documentation next to the task name
+- Create brief documentation next to the task name.
   Example:
   - [x] Task 1 (Creating config in `config/server.ts`)